-To view the details of the track, touch the "Text" key on the screen.
+To view the details of the track, touch the "Text" key on the screen or use the NISSAN controller.
 The track name and album title are displayed on the screen.

-If a track is not recorded successfully due to skipping sounds, the symbol is displayed behind the track number.
+If a track is not recorded successfully due to skipping sounds, the Symbol is displayed behind the track number.